ashwinik001/ng-utils/README.md

 #### **1. percentage-filter**

-###### It is to show the value by appending the percentage or any other symbol passed as the filter argument
+###### It can be used in the UI to show the model-value with comma separating and by appending the percentage or any other symbol

 #### **2. input-formatter-filter**